Tl;Dr:

 Designing for immersion

-Since my primary focus so far was to ensure all content is transferred intuitively, I’d love to prioritise the UI/visual design in the next iteration.
+Since my primary focus so far was to ensure all content is transferred intuitively, I’d love to prioritize the UI/visual design in the next iteration.

-The developer himself stated he wanted to create a Japanese-learning "world," so ensuring immersion and user engagement through the UI is a core goal of the product.
-Making the design more interesting and inviting, and reincorporating the mascot imagery would be some potential steps towards that!
+The developer stated he wanted to create a Japanese-learning "world," so ensuring immersion and user engagement through the UI is a core goal of the product.
+Making the design more interesting and inviting, and reincorporating the mascot imagery would be some potential steps towards that goal.

 Additional testing